 * World equity markets dip but remain near recent highs

-* U.S. investors look to company results, Apple discourages
+* U.S. investors look to corporate results for direction

 * Yen weak as Japan’s Abe piles pressure on BOJ to ease

 NEW YORK, Jan 14 (Reuters) - The euro hit an 11-month high against the dollar on Monday as fading prospects of an interest rate cut in Europe bolstered demand, while world share markets ticked lower following recent gains.

 The common currency was up 0.2 percent at $1.3365, having hit a high of $1.3404 earlier for a hefty 2.5 percent jump since European Central Bank President Mario Draghi dampened expectations of further monetary policy easing in the near term.

 Europe’s FTSE Eurofirst 300 index of top companies fell 0.4 percent but was still near a two-year high.
 The MSCI International ACWI price index of global shares was 0.2 percent lower but remained near an 18-month high.

 U.S. shares were slightly lower as investors awaited an onslaught of corporate earnings reports.
 While some early numbers, notably from Alcoa Inc, have indicated strength, many investors worry that uncertainty over the recent fiscal impasse in Washington may have pressured companies in the quarter.

 “I think there’s going to be more misses than hits in terms of revenue and margins.
 It’s going to be a little bit light this earnings season compared to the last one,” said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.